- Kim Weibl

 The responsibility to coordinate SERC and LEPC activities in Alaska resides with the Department of Military and Veterans Affairs, Division of Homeland Security and Emergency Management, 907-428-7000.
 The SERC Coordinator is Kim Weibl, 907-428-7020, email Kim Weibl.

-The next SERC/LEPCA meeting will be held in Anchorage on Friday April 10, 2015.
-The SERC meeting will be held from 1 PM to 5 PM and the LEPCA meeting will be held from 8 AM to 11:30 AM at the Egan Civic and Convention Center, 555 W. 5th Avenue, Anchorage.
+The next SERC/LEPCA meeting will be held in Anchorage on October 9, 2015.
+The SERC meeting will be held from 1 PM to 5 PM and the LEPCA meeting will be held from 8 AM to 11:30 AM to be determined.

 April 10, 2015